mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 ## Create the base DKP cluster on Azure
 First you need a default DKP cluster on Azure with Linux control plane and worker nodes to run the Linux based core components.
-DKP is based on Cluster API and use the CAPZ provider for deployment and lifecycle of Kubernetes clusters on Azure.
+DKP is based on Cluster API and use the `CAPZ` provider for deployment and lifecycle of Kubernetes clusters on Azure.
-All needed requirements and a detailed description you can found at our DKP on [Azure quick start guide][dkp-azure-requirements]
+All needed requirements and a detailed description you can found at the official DKP documentation [Azure quick start guide][dkp-azure-requirements]

-You need to export a bunch of enironment variables to start:
+You need to export a bunch of environment variables to start:
 ````
 export AZURE_CLIENT_ID="<client id>"
 export AZURE_TENANT_ID="<tenant id>"